inmanta/inmanta-core/docs/guides/migrate-to-postgresql.rst

 Since release 2019.2, PostgreSQL is used as the backend database system of the Inmanta server instead of MongoDB.
 This page describes how to migrate an Inmanta server running on MongoDB to PostgreSQL.

 Note: This procedure doesn't perform a full database migration.
-Existing version of a configurationmodel will not be migrated to the PostgreSQL database.
-As such, it is required to create a new version of the configuration model after the migration.
+Existing versions of a configurationmodel will not be migrated to the PostgreSQL database.
+As such, it is required to create a new version of the configuration model after the migration by recompiling the model.
 The following things will be migrated:

 * Projects
 * Environments (including environment settings)